TrueFiEng/Waffle/docs/source/features.rst

 ::

   myLibrary = await deployContract(wallet, MyLibrary, []);
-  link(LibraryConsumer, 'path/to/file:MyLibrary.sol/MyLibrary', myLibrary.address);
+  link(LibraryConsumer, 'path/to/file/MyLibrary.sol/MyLibrary', myLibrary.address);
   libraryConsumer = await deployContract(wallet, LibraryConsumer, []);

-Note: As a second parameter of link, you need to use fully qualified name (full path to file, followed by a colon and the contract name).
+Note: Note: As the second parameter of the link function, you need to use a fully qualified name (full path to file, followed by a colon and the contract name).

 Import contracts from npm library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^